 We have a tendency to still want to hold on to the authority over our own lives, and decide what we will “do for God.”
 But God is our authority not because we like what we think He asks us to do, or because it makes us feel better, or gives us a sense of belonging, but because He is God and we are His to command!

 I do believe that serving God ultimately makes our lives more satisfying and fulfilling (not necessarily easier), but that is only fully realized when we consciously give ourselves to His service completely and not just for those parts that seem good to us.

-If you are reading this at a later time, you can click here for the current issue of the eNews.
+If you are reading this at a different time, you may click here for the current eNews.